RomanosTrechlis/blog/log_scribe_and_log_mediator/post.md

 }
 ```

-Btw, I name the server **logScribe**, because he scribes messages.
+Btw, I named the server **logScribe**, because he scribes messages.

-The only remaining thing is to compile the protobuf notation to something we can use, and for this we need the **protoc** command and a given language plugin, like go or java.
+The only remaining thing is to compile the protobuf notation to something we can use.
+For this we need the **protoc** command and a given language plugin, like go or java.
 So, in order to compile it to go code we use the command:
 ```shell
 $ protoc --go_out=plugins=grpc:. *.proto
 ```